Prayer and Worship Resources

 - Oxford

-- Portsmouth Fr Paul was a priest in Portsmouth Diocese before moving to Abingdon
+- Portsmouth Our former Team Vicar, Fr Paul, was a priest in Portsmouth Diocese before moving to Abingdon

 - Winchester